What Is the Detroit Lions’ Record in Thanksgiving Day Games?

 If it’s Thanksgiving, it must mean it’s time to watch the Detroit Lions lose on national television again.
-While that’s the perception – and it’s technically an accurate one – the numbers say there’s almost a 50/50 chance that the Lions will prevail against the Houston Texans this time.
+While that’s the perception – and it’s technically an accurate one – the numbers say there’s almost a 50/50 chance that the Lions will prevail over the Chicago Bears.

 As has become the recent tradition, Thanksgiving Thursday was scheduled as a tripleheader day for NFL fans.
 The Nov.
-26, 2020, lineup was to be:
+25, 2021, lineup will be:

 The start of a Detroit Lions tradition

 Thanksgiving games in Detroit began in 1934, the Lions’ first year in the city.
 New owner G.A.
 Richards moved the franchise from Portsmouth, Ohio, and was looking to make a splash in a market that had thus far given pro football a lukewarm reception.

 Richards got more than he could imagine with that first game.
 The undefeated Chicago Bears, the defending league champions, helped attract a capacity crowd of 26,000, and the Lions’ media guide said thousands more had to be turned away.
 The Bears earned a 19-16 victory behind a pair of Ace Gutowsky touchdowns.

 Based on the immense interest in that first game, the Lions and the NFL made the holiday game a tradition.
 The Bears were the opponent through 1938, and the mid-week contest was put on hold in 1939 because of World War II.
 The Thanksgiving event was reinstituted in 1945, and the Lions have played 24 different teams since.

 What is the Detroit Lions’ record on Thanksgiving?

 For all their struggles throughout the remainder of most seasons – they’ve posted winning records in just 10 of the last 37 years – the Detroit Lions are competitive in Thanksgiving games.
 Their record is 37-42-2.